-This paper investigates the relationship between accounting information quality (AIQ) and over-investment based on data from 110 companies in the Tehran Stock Exchange from 2008 to 2014 and also compares the relationship between AIQ and over-investment in companies with low and high free cash flow.
+This paper investigates the relationship between accounting information quality and overinvestment based on data from 110 companies which are accepted in the Tehran Stock Exchange from 2008 to 2014 and also compares the relationship between accounting information quality and over-investment in companies with low and high free cash flow.
 Principal-Agent Theory and Information economic theory suggest that an increase in accounting information quality can decrease over-investment.
-AIQ by Dechow and Dichev's Model (2002), over-investment by Richardson's Model (2006), and free cash flow by Yuan and Jiang's Method (2008) were measured and hypotheses were tested using Yuan and Jiang's Model (2008).
-Results of this investigation show that there is a reverse and meaningful relationship between AIQ and over-investment; which means that improvement of AIQ can decrease over-investment.
-Also, the effects of AIQ on over-investment in companies with high free cash flow is greater than in companies with low free cash flow.
+Accounting information quality by Dechow and Dichev's Model (2002), over-investment by Richardson's Model (2006), and free cash flow by Yuan and Jiang's Method (2008) were measured and hypotheses were tested using Yuan and Jiang's Model (2008).
+Results of this investigation show that there is a reverse and meaningful relationship between accounting information quality and over-investment; which means that improvement of accounting information quality can decrease over-investment.
+Also, the effects of accounting information quality on over-investment in companies with high free cash flow is greater than in companies with low free cash flow.
+Although past investigations in Iran, studied the relationship between financial reporting quality and over-investment; this article is the first study that reviews the relationship between accounting information quality and over-investment and free cash flow in Iran.